-WHEN EVERY ONE MONTH EVERY FOUR MONTHS EVERY 12 MONTHS EVERY THREE YEARS AT Report on building consents and resource consents Report on changes to the property market indicators (house sales, sale values, rents) Annual summary report on building and resource consent trends, market indicator trends and action implementation Review Housing and Business Land Capacity Assessments WHAT Review Growth Strategy with a key focus on the action implementation Σ This will inform the 12-month summary report This will inform the 12-month summary report This will inform the Review of the Housing and Business Land Capacity Assessments and the Review of the Growth Strategy This will inform the review of the Growth Strategy and Future Development Plan.
-INFORM This will inform the Long-Term Plan, Asset Management Plans and the District Plan Operational report to the Planning and Development Committee Annual report to the Planning and Development Committee Annual report to the Planning and Development Committee Revised Capacity Assessments to Council МОН Revised Strategy Document reviewed and adopted by Council.
+WHEN EVERY ONE MONTH EVERY FOUR MONTHS EVERY 12 MONTHS EVERY THREE YEARS AT Report on building consents and resource consents ts and to the property report on building report on building and resource consent trends, market indicator Review Housing and Business Land Capacity Assessments WHAT implementation Review Growth Strategy with a key focus on the action implementation Σ This will inform the 12-month summary report 12-month the 12-month the Review of the Housing and Business Land Capacity Assessments an the Review of the the Review of the Housing and Business This will inform the review of the Growth Strategy and Future Development Plan.
+INFORM the Review of the Growth Strategy This will inform the Long Term Plan, Asset Management Plans and our District Plan Operational report to the Planning and Development Committee Annual report to the Planning and Development Committee Annual report to the Planning and Development Committee Revised Capacity Assessments to Council НОМ Revised Strategy Document reviewed and adopted by Council.